TitouanMelon/FirebirdAndroid/README.md

 # FirebirdAndroid

+# INSTALL
-First create a new project, pour le reste de cette explication le nom de projet en minuscules sera appele ProjectName
+First create a new project, pour le reste de cette explication le nom de projet en minuscules sera appele YourProjectName

 When your project is load you need to add C++ in your application :

 PHOTO AND EXPLICATION

-# Move file in your project
+## Move file in your project

-move all files and folders of the cpp folders inside your cpp folder wich can be found under <YourAndroidApplicationFolder>/app/src/main/ move kotlin file inside the java folder inside your java folder wich can be found under <YourAndroidApplicationFolder>/app/src/main/java/com/example/<ProjectName>/
+Move all files and folders of the cpp folders inside your cpp folder wich can be found under **YourAndroidApplicationFolder/app/src/main/**

+Move Firebird.kt file inside the java folder of your application wich can be found under **YourAndroidApplicationFolder/app/src/main/java/com/example/YourProjectName/**

+Move .aar file inside the libs folder of your application wich can be found under **YourAndroidApplicationFolder/app/libs/**

+After that your project must contains the files like this :

+PHOTO OF FOLDER'S TREE

-# Edit files
+## Edit files

-## CMAKEList.txt
+### CMAKEList.txt

-In add_library session add at the end before the ) :
+In **add_library()** add at the end before the **)** :

 ```
 firebirdCore.cpp
-request.cpp file
+request.cpp
 ```

-Under find_library session add this and replace <ProjectName> by your ProjectName :
+Under **find_library()** add this and replace ProjectName by your YourProjectName :

 ```
 target_include_directories(